 Variable annuity is a contract between a person and the insurance company and also serves as a tax saving investment with the insurer which has multiple benefits with regards to the periodic payments at the time of retirement and also the death benefit to the beneficiary in case the person dies before the expiry of the contract.

-The investment option for the variable annuities is typically mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks. that, in turn, invest in the equity markets, thereby providing higher returns to the investors as compared to the fixed annuity plans.
+The investment option for the variable annuities is typically mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc that, in turn, invest in the equity markets, thereby providing higher returns to the investors as compared to the fixed annuity plans.